-While most hellebores bloom in later winter or early spring, the aptly-named Christmas Rose (Helleborus niger) blooms in winter.
+While most hellebores bloom in late winter or early spring, the aptly-named Christmas Rose (Helleborus niger) blooms in mid-winter.
 Growing to between 12 and 15 inches tall, it produces large, flat flowers with bright yellow centers.
 The blooms lay close to the foliage and age from white to soft pink over time.
 Many say they bear an uncanny resemblance to fried eggs.

 But of all the hellebore species, the Lenten Rose (Helleborus orientalis) lays claim to the showiest flowers.
 Its many hybrids produce spectacular blooms in all colors, shapes and sizes.
 Growing to just 12 to 15-inches tall, it forms clumps of evergreen foliage that can range as wide as 30 inches.

 Lenten Roses do best in morning shade with afternoon sun.
 They are the most common variety found at nurseries.